ajeckmans/TeslaMateOnK8s/README.md

 # Install the cert-manager Helm chart
 helm install cert-manager --namespace ingress-basic --version v0.12.0 jetstack/cert-manager --set ingressShim.defaultIssuerName=letsencrypt --set ingressShim.defaultIssuerKind=ClusterIssuer

-# open up cluser-issuer,yaml and replace <<YOUR_EMAILADRESS>> with your email.
+# open up cluster-issuer,yaml and replace <<YOUR_EMAILADRESS>> with your email.
 Note this will be public, so maybe a spam mail?
-#next we're going to create the cluster certificate issuer, which will enable us to request certificates from letsencrypt
+#next, we're going to create the cluster certificate issuer, which will enable us to request certificates from letsencrypt
 kubectl apply -f cluster-issuer.yaml --namespace ingress-basic
 ```